wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 example: docker container run -d --name wm-app -v /home/user/Downloads/myapplication/dist/:/usr/local/tomcat/webapps/ -p 80:8080 tomcat:8.5
 ```

 - Get an Instance IP Address using the following command to access the application on the web.
-Pleaes run the below command in the web application hosting Instance.
+Please run the below command in the web application hosting Instance.

 ```bash
 ifconfig